English | Deutsch

-The process known as Drive Letter Access Component or Roxio DLA belongs to software Sonic DLA or Roxio DLA or Sonic UDF Reader by Sonic Solutions (www.sonic.com) or Roxio (www.roxio.com).
+The process known as Drive Letter Access Component belongs to software Sonic DLA or Roxio DLA or Sonic UDF Reader by Sonic Solutions (www.sonic.com).

-This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your Internet browser.
-BHOs are not stopped by personal firewalls, because they are identified by the firewall as your browser itself.
+This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your web browser.
+BHOs are not stopped by personal firewalls, because they are identified by the firewall as part of the browser itself.
 BHOs are often used by adware and spyware.
-The unique ID of this BHO is 5CA3D70E-1895-11CF-8E15-001234567890.
-Dlashx_w.dll is a file without information about the developer of this file.
-The program has no visible window.
-File dlashx_w.dll is able to monitor Internet browser.
-It is not a Windows system file.
-There is no detailed description of this service.
-The program can be uninstalled in the Control Panel.
-Therefore the technical security rating is 64% dangerous, however also read the users reviews.

 Recommended: Identify dlashx_w.dll related errors